slaeryan/slaeryan.github.io/posts/midnighttrain.md

 );
 ```

 What the function does under the hood is add the same registry entries and load the DLL within `spoolsv.exe` but without any direct intervention.
-Readers should probably take note that if the DLL is not created exactly according to MSDN Port Monitor specifications then while the DLL will be loaded for the current session but the appropriate registry entries will **not** be made, ergo the DLL will not load after a reboot.
+Readers should probably take note that if the DLL is not created exactly according to MSDN specifications then while the DLL will be loaded for the current session but the appropriate registry entries will **not** be made and the DLL will **not load** after a reboot ergo, defeating it's very purpose.

 And to uninstall a Port Monitor:
 [DeleteMonitor()](https://docs.microsoft.com/en-us/windows/win32/printdocs/deletemonitor) - To remove a local port monitor